 What soil to use for your next garden project

 The first step when growing anything in your backyard is to find the right soil for your purpose.
-From a fertile potting mix for growing vegetables to a sandy overturf to add that little bit extra to your green lawn, it can often feel overwhelming when it comes to choosing a soil – especially when there are so many brands and types to choose from.
+From a fertile potting mix for growing vegetables to a sandy overturf to add that little bit extra to your green lawn, it can often feel overwhelming when it comes to choosing a soil.
+Especially when there are so many brands and types to choose from.

 Breaking it down

-- Do I want a soil that is consistent in quality: A soil free from green waste is usually more consistent.
+- Do I want a soil that is consistent in quality?
+A soil free from green waste is usually more consistent.

-So what is the difference?
+So what’s the difference?

 That is not to say normal grade soils have no purpose.
-Your normal grade soils are still filled with organic matter and usually some handy additives and are perfect for using to filling holes and divots.
-They can also make a great base if you want to make your own growing media or can be used in composting.
-If you still want to use them in your garden beds, it just means you might need to put more time and effort into making your plants grow by testing the PH, topping up with nutrients and fertilisers, and keeping to a consistent weekly watering schedule.
+Your normal grade soils are still filled with organic matter and usually some handy additives.
+These are perfect for filling holes and divots.
+They can also make a great base if you want to make your own growing medium.
+Or they can be used in composting.
+However you will need to test the pPH, top up with nutrients and fertilisers, and keep to a consistent weekly watering schedule.

 Different types of soil on the market